ShipFail/consensus-oracle/PRD.md

 ### 6.5 Feature: Clear Explanation & Trust UI

-**Description**: Present Thoth's outputs in a way that makes trust decisions easy for non‑experts.
+**Description**: Present Thoth’s outputs in a way that makes trust decisions easy for non‑experts.

 **Requirements (Product‑Level)**:

 - A highlighted **golden truth answer box** at the top of the results when available, or an explicit **"no golden truth answer"** message when not.
 - A **truth confidence meter** or visual indicator with a numeric score.
 - Short, label‑specific explanations under the meter, for example:
   - **Strong agreement** — "Several strong models gave essentially the same answer.
 This is a high‑confidence golden truth answer."
   - **Partial agreement** — "Models overlap but differ in details.
 Treat this as a plausible answer and use judgment."
   - **Disagreement** — "Models gave noticeably different answers.
 Thoth cannot surface a single truth here."
-- **Per‑model answer cards** that show each models answer, name/label, and any relevant meta‑info (e.g., whether an answer was skipped or unavailable).
+- **Per‑model answer cards** that show each model’s answer, name/label, and any relevant meta‑info (e.g., whether an answer was skipped or unavailable).

 ### 6.6 Feature: Robust User Experience on Failures